PTSD* : Reconsolidation Therapy ™ Heals Emotional Memory

 The Brunet Method ™ transforms a traumatic memory into an ordinary bad memory

-Alain Brunet’s Reconsolidation Therapy™ is not meant to erase memories, like deleting a file from a hard drive.
-Rather, it reduces the excessive emotions associated with a memory, allowing the patient to free themselves from their post-traumatic stress disorder.
+Alain Brunet’s Reconsolidation Therapy™ does not aim to erase memories, like deleting a file from a hard drive.
+Rather, it alleviates the excessive emotions associated with a memory, allowing the patient to free themselves from their post-traumatic stress disorder.

 When reading my story, I suddenly realized that there was no longer an attachment.
 It was like reading a book.